LaunchCodeEducation/lchs/src/chapters/sessions/managing-cookies.rst

 Flask Cookies
 =============

-When a server creates a cookie on our browser, it sets a specific time for that data to last.
-If no time is set, then the cookie gets erased when we quit the browser.
+When a server executes code to create a cookie, part of the command sets a time limit for how long to save the data.
+If no time is given in the code, then the cookie gets erased when we quit the browser.
 Putting our device to sleep or closing the tab does NOT clear cookies!

 Recall that Flask runs a server on our machine when we launch an application.
 This means we can include some Python code to set and access our own cookies.